 Interest rates for linked checking and savings

-|Bank||Checking account/Savings account combo||Standard savings yield||Yield with relationship||Minimum checking balance to avoid a monthly fee|
+|Bank||Checking account/Savings account combo||Standard savings yield||Yield with relationship||Minimum balance to avoid monthly checking account fee|

-|Huntington Bank||Huntington 25 Checking/Huntington Relationship Savings||0.02% APY||0.05% APY||Total relationship balance of $25,000 required.|
+|Huntington Bank||Huntington Perks Checking or Huntington Platinum Perks Checking/Huntington Relationship Savings||0.01% APY||0.02% APY*||Total relationship balance of $25,000 required.|

-|Chase||Chase Premier Plus Checking/Chase Premier Savings||0.02%||up to 0.05% APY||Average beginning day balance of $15,000 in this account or qualifying investments and deposits.*|
+|Chase||Chase Premier Plus Checking or Chase Sapphire Checking/Chase Premier Savings||0.01% APY||0.02% APY**||Average beginning day balance of $15,000 in this account or qualifying investments and deposits.***|

 Use the national average savings rate as your gauge.
 You should be able to easily find a bank that’s offering an APY multiple times higher than the national average.